bangadang/stackIT/FS25/Dataengineering.md

     -   Flexibility
     -   Relevance degrees
 - PROs: simple and efficient
+- CONS:
-- CONsthere is no ranking, sometimes unintuitive query formations and binary results only
+	- there is no ranking,
+	-  sometimes unintuitive query formations
+	- binary results only
+	- Not good for vague/incomplete info needs
+	- Doesn't reflect partial matches or term importance

 ###  Inverted Index
 -   Efficient data structure:
     - For each term → list of documents where it appears (posting list)
+	    - `“Frodo” → [1, 2, 7, 210]`
 	-  Enables quick Boolean query evaluation

 	**Merge Operation**